Google

-• The C Programming Language by Brian W. Kernighan, Dennis M. Ritchie Highly recomended
+• The C Programming Language by Brian W. Kernighan, Dennis M. Ritchie Highly recommended

 Nobody will question a choice to buy this book.
 Reading this book and performing the exercises is probably the best way to become a good C programmer.
 The book covers most of C in detail, and does an excellent job teaching programming idioms.
 If you are serious about programming, you should buy this book.